hooklift/node-libvirt/API.md

 None.
 #### Return:
-An array of strings with the names of the network filters or null plus an exception if some error ocurred.
+An array of strings with the names of the network filters or null plus an exception if some error occurred.

 ### getNumberOfNetworkFilters()
 Provides the number of network filters.